Sleep Series – Part 2: Understanding Sleep Problems

 What is the relationship between sleep disturbances and pain?

 A report released in 2019 by the Sleep foundation found that almost 50% of Australian’s suffer from some type of sleep disturbance.
-Research estimates that the prevalence of sleep disturbance in patients living with chronic pain ranges between 50% and 80%.
-Sleep disturbances account for one of the largest sources of suffering amongst people living with chronic pain.
+Research estimates that the prevalence of sleep disturbance in patients living with chronic pain ranges somewhere between 50% and 80%.
+Sleep disturbances account for one of the largest sources of suffering among people living with chronic pain.

 The relationship between sleep and pain is a bidirectional one, where pain can interfere with getting and staying asleep, and sleep disturbances can exacerbate pain.
 Sleep disturbances associated with chronic pain can often be sorted into two categories: